 There’s a reason that the “method” is so revered, utilised and taught in studios, stages, sets and institutions around the world.
-The Stanislavski method is, in its essence, the amalgamation of every piece of acting wisdom that Konstantin Stanislavski knew of and hunted down, and because of that, it is long in scope and immense in breadth.
-What Stanislavski did was take all of the best bits of acting advice and methodology from practitioners and teachers alike that he could, and funnel it into what he believed, and what many others do too, to be the core fundamentals of acting, and a rock-solid method.
-I studied predominantly the Stanislavski method rigorously for three years and I’m still learning, still honing, and finding things in it, and continue to do so.
-Given that the method is, let’s face it, gargantuan in scope, this article will hopefully outline some of the most key principles of it so that you can dive deep into everything he gave to us.
+The Stanislavski Method is, in its essence, the amalgamation of every piece of acting wisdom that theatre practitioner Konstantin Stanislavski knew of and hunted down.
+Because of that, it is long in scope and immense in breadth.
+What Stanislavski did was take all of the best bits of acting advice and methodology from practitioners and teachers alike that he could, mixed it with his own work as a director, actor and teacher, and distilled it into what he believed (and what many others do too) to be the core fundamentals of acting.

 Stanislavski Acting Training

-When it came to acting training, Stanislavski aspired for actors to be highly skilled blank canvases.
-The whole idea was to be open and free so that when presented with a quality piece of text the body, mind and spirit were all prepared to run wild, but with fine craft.
+When it came to acting training, Stanislavski aspired for actors to be highly-skilled blank canvases.
+The whole idea was to be open and free so, when presented with a quality piece of text, the body, mind and spirit were all prepared to run wild (but with fine craft).

 The key principles behind Stanislavski’s thoughts on acting training are these:

 The most basic premise of PSYCHO-PHYSICALITY is that your mind and imagination are connected and rooted to your physical body and vice versa.
-When one goes this way the other goes the same and so on and so forth.
-This is one of the key principles in my own acting practice, and as far as I’m concerned one of the most valuable tools in the kit.
-When your mind and body are connected there is a sense of flow to your acting and when your craft is honed enough you can simply follow your imagination wherever it wants to go.
+When one goes this way the other goes the same, and so on and so forth.
+This is one of the key principles in most actors’ practice and, as far as we’re concerned, one of the most valuable tools in the kit.
+When your mind and body are connected there is a sense of flow to your acting; when your craft is honed enough, you can simply follow your imagination wherever it wants to go.

-In brief, what Stanislavski meant by DISCIPLINE was that you need psychological discipline to help you determine the differences and similarities between yours and the characters’ minds, you need physical discipline to train your body rigorously, you need imaginative discipline to colour your skill with your imaginings, and you need a sense of collective responsibility for you and your fellow castmates so no one ends up with a sword in their eye.
-Trust me, I’ve seen it happen.
+In brief, what Stanislavski meant by DISCIPLINE was that you need psychological discipline to help you determine the differences and similarities between yours and the characters’ minds.
+You need physical discipline to train your body rigorously, you need imaginative discipline to colour your skill with your imaginings, and you need a sense of collective responsibility for you and your fellow castmates so no one ends up with a sword in their eye.
+(Trust us: it happens.)

 #3 Stage Ethics

-This one is pretty self-explanatory.
-How do you behave in and out of the theatre, and your relationships to your other creatives.
-It’s pretty simple really.
-Stanislavski believed that you had a responsibility not only to yourself but to everyone around you to show up prepared, do your work, and be respectful of everyone involved.
+This one is pretty self-explanatory: how you behave in and out of the theatre, and your relationships to your other creatives.
+It’s pretty simple, really.
+Stanislavski believed that you had a responsibility not only to yourself, but to everyone around you to show up prepared, do your work and be respectful of everyone involved.
 This isn’t just about being dictatorial, it was about how it affects the performance.

 #4 Relaxation & Breathing

 This is the first hands-on physical tool Stanislavski’s method employs.
 Once the body and mind are relaxed, we can be more open and allow us to enter what he called the “Inner Creative State”.
 More on that later.
-The point is if you’re not breathing and in a state of relaxation, one, you’ll die, and two, your “Blank Canvas” will be filled with holes before you even stick it on the easel.
-Now when I say relaxation, that will probably mean a lot of different things to a lot of different people, but let’s explore that.
+If you’re not breathing and in a state of relaxation, one, you’ll die, and two, your “Blank Canvas” will be filled with holes before you even stick it on the easel.

-For more about relaxtion and tension, check out Actor’s Worst Enemy: Tension
+For more about relaxation and tension, check out Actor’s Worst Enemy: Tension

 #5 Concentration and Attention

-Now when we are in the relaxed state that doesn’t mean we float off into LaLaLand ©.
-It means that when it comes time to pinpoint our focus we are ready and not thinking about if we do or do not want pickles on our sandwich for lunch.
-The basic principle is that you can’t work from a state of tension, be it physical or mental.
+When we are in the relaxed state, that doesn’t mean we float off into LaLaLand ©.
+It means that when it comes time to pinpoint our focus, we are ready and not thinking about if we do or do not want pickles on our sandwich for lunch.
+The basic principle is that you can’t work from a state of tension—be it physical or mental.

 Stanislavski’s Four Conditions of Acting Practice

-Stanislavski had, or has I should say, four conditions of acting practice which he believed made way and allowed for the best possible outcome from the production, the page, and the performer.
+Stanislavski had four conditions of acting practice which he believed made way, and allowed for, the best possible outcome from the production, the page, and the performer:

 The first of our four conditions is INSPIRATION.
 You know when you get your hands on a script for the first time and your imagination just runs completely unimpeded and wild?
 That is what we’re looking for when we talk about inspiration.
 What gets your creative juices flowing?
 What lights up your mind?
 This will be what drives you from the first read to closing night